TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Numrows/Index.rst

 numRows
 ^^^^^^^

-This object returns the number of rows.
+This object allows you to specify a SELECT query, which will be executed in the database.
+The object then returns the number of rows, which were returned by the query.
+.

 .. ### BEGIN~OF~TABLE ###